Request a Consultation or Appointment

 Your tummy tuck will be performed under general anesthesia at our own Ambulatory Surgery Center.
 This body contouring surgery consists of a horizontal incision beneath your belly button to tighten excess skin and repair the underlying abdominal muscles.
-Dr. Kolder may recommend supplementing your tummy tuck with liposuction to eliminate small amounts of stubborn fat.
+Dr. Kolder may recommend adding liposuction to your tummy tuck to eliminate small amounts of stubborn fat.
 Women who have undergone multiple pregnancies may choose to have their tummy tucks performed as part of a complete mommy makeover to address the various changes the female body goes through when having children.

 Recovering from a Tummy Tuck

-Once your tummy tuck is complete, you will need to take some time away from work and some other daily activities.
+Once your tummy tuck is complete, you will need to take some time away from work & some other daily activities.
 You may feel sore for a few days, but pain medications can be used to help ease any discomfort.
 You should expect to spend approximately two weeks recovering from your tummy tuck surgery.